agile-geoscience/.github/profile/README.md

-**Agile is a small scientific computing laboratory.
-We help scientists get stuff done, mostly with Python.**
+**Agile was a small scientific computing laboratory.
+It closed in 2022.
+Its repos will be maintained by the people listed below, and probably eventually forked to somewhere new.**

 Want to see more scientists doing amazing things with data in your organization?
 Talk to us about how, or [explore our website](https://www.agilescientific.com/).